How to Choose a Water Purifier for Your Singapore Home

 UV Purifiers

-Best for: Homes relying on stored tank water where microbial contamination is a concern.
-Limitations: UV does not remove chemical contaminants, heavy metals, chlorine, or sediment.
-Most effective as part of a multi-stage system rather than standalone.
+Limitations: UV doesn't remove chemicals, heavy metals, chlorine, or sediment.
+Works best as part of a multi-stage system rather than on its own.

 Hydrogen Water Generators

-Best for: Health-conscious consumers interested in the emerging science around molecular hydrogen.
-Limitations: Hydrogen generators focus on enrichment rather than purification, so they are typically paired with a pre-filtration stage such as RO or activated carbon.
+Limitations: Hydrogen generators focus on enrichment, not purification.
+They're typically paired with a pre-filtration stage like RO or activated carbon.

 Alkaline Water Systems